Loading...

 There are two ways you can get an overview of what you have borrowed:

 • Log on to your DukeHub account and click “My Loans” under the Financials tab.
-Review each of the academic year statements to see the different types of loans and the amounts you had accepted.
+Review each of the academic year statements to see the different types of loans and the amounts you have taken out.

 Perhaps the most important step in preparing for student loan repayment is knowing what your monthly payment will be and how long it will take you to pay off the balance of your loan.

-Unfortunately, most lenders and servicers will not provide you with the monthly dollar amount until your repayment period officially begins.
+Unfortunately, most lenders will not provide you with the monthly dollar amount until your repayment period officially begins.

 However, there are several useful resources that can provide you with a reliable estimate to help you plan for your payments:

-You will need your loan totals and interest rates to use these calculators, as well as what repayment plan options you have available to you.
-If you are working with a private or alternative loan, you will most likely be expected to pay 120 payments in total, for a 10-year time span.
+You will need your total loan balance and interest rates to use these calculators, as well as what repayment plan options you have available to you.
+If you are working with a private or alternative loan, you will most likely be expected to make 120 payments in total, for a 10-year time span.
 For individuals with Federal Direct Loans, your repayment terms could take anywhere from 10-25 years to fulfill.

-REMEMBER: For all unsubsidized loans borrowed, interest has been accruing on the loan starting at its disbursement to your student account.
+REMEMBER: For borrowers with unsubsidized loans, interest accrues from the date of disbursement.
 If you have not been paying interest on your loan while in school, any amount of interest remaining at the time of repayment will be CAPITALIZED or added to the principal.
 All payments moving forward will assess interest based on this new, combined amount.
 In short, you will now be paying interest on top of previously accrued interest.

-Though servicers still accept check payments through the mail, a majority of student loan payments are done through direct drafts from personal checking accounts.
-If you are accustomed to making payments to rental properties and utility companies, or even for subscription and streaming services, the process for making a student loan payment should appear familiar.
+Though many lenders and servicers will still accept check payments through the mail, nearly all student loan payments are done electronically.
+If you are accustomed to using auto-pay or making e-check payments to rental properties and utility companies, or even for subscription and streaming services, the process for making a student loan payment is similar.

 Federal Loans